Harrington & Richardson

 Harrington & Richardson Arms Company (H&R) is an American brand of firearms and a subsidiary of JJE Capital Holdings.
 H&R ceased independent production February 27, 2015.
-JJE - H&R, LLC continues to offer a variety of H&R and H&R 1871 products which are manufactured at their headquarters and production facility in West Coumbia, SC.
+JJE - H&R, LLC continues to offer a variety of H&R and H&R 1871 products which are manufactured at their headquarters and production facility in West Columbia, SC.

 History

 The original H&R firm was in business for over a century from 1871 to 1986.

 Frank Wesson, brother of Daniel B. Wesson who co-founded Smith & Wesson, started a firearms manufacturing firm in 1859, sharing an early patent with Nathan Harrington.
 Wesson produced two trigger rifles and spur trigger pistols and pocket rifles/shotguns popular for short length holster models such as the discontinued Topper compact pocket shotguns.
 He started a brief partnership in 1871 with Harrington's nephew Gilbert Henderson Harrington, as Wesson & Harrington, until Harrington bought him out in 1874.

 In 1875 Harrington and another former Wesson employee, William Augustus Richardson, formed the new Harrington & Richardson Company.
 In 1888 the firm was incorporated as The Harrington & Richardson Arms Company.
 Their original capital investment was $75,000.
 Harrington was president, Richardson was treasurer, and George F. Brooks was secretary.
 After the deaths of Harrington and Richardson in 1897, Brooks became the manager and the company was held by heirs Edwin C. Harrington (Gilbert Harrington's son) and Mary A. Richardson (William Richardson's wife).

 In 1894 the company opened a new facility on Park Avenue in Worcester, Massachusetts.
 The factory was expanded again after a few years.
 Original rifles and shotguns from these dates are scarce because of their limited production and discontinued parts.

 In 1950 the company opened a new facility on Cockburn street in Drummondville, Québec, Canada.

 In the 1960s H&R was acquired by the Kidde corporation and run by the Rowe family.
 Warranty cards were sent to 'Industrial Rowe', Gardner, Massachusetts.
 The original H&R company went out of business in 1986, and the building was demolished.